gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Misc Chords

 **Reset** is visually represented by the line dipping and rising.
 Which side you use depends on which side of the keyboard is the parent. **Swap To Mac** is M+A+C, **Swap To Windows** is [P+C+M+R](https://en.wikipedia.org/wiki/PC_Master_Race), the only chords within the Chordic layout specific to key placements on QWERTY.
 The chord P+C isn’t used because quickly typing “P-C” could accidentally activate this chord.
 Default layout is Mac.
-Refer to Modifiers section for more info.
+Refer to [Modifier Keys section](#modifier-keys) for more info.

 ------
 ## Conclusion